 2014: Deborah Simpson

 Master of Arts in Environmental Education and Communication program at Royal Roads University (RRU).
-Deborah’s thesis is titled “Gathering stakeholders: a case study of adult learners, adult educators and marine ecology education of the Salish Sea.”
+Deborah’s thesis is titled “Gathering Stakeholders: Education about the Salish Sea Ecosystem for Vancouver’s Adult Residents”.
 The objective of the thesis is to gain insight into the kinds of learning experiences that will open up possibilities for adults to develop a deeper connection with the local marine environment.

 2013: Maggie Stewart